-Using the Firmware Upgrade Utility
+Firmware Upgrade Utility

-This Firmware Upgrade Utility is part of the firmware upgrade package available on the www.schneider-electric.com website.
-(Never use an upgrade utility designated for one product to upgrade the firmware of another product.)
+The Firmware Upgrade Utility is part of the firmware update package available on the www.schneider-electric.com website.

+NOTE: Never use an upgrade utility designated for one product to upgrade the firmware of another product.

-Using the Utility for upgrades on Windows-based systems: On any supported Windows operating system, the Firmware Upgrade Utility automates the transferring of the firmware modules, in the correct module order.
+Use the Utility for Updates on Windows-Based Systems

+On any supported Windows operating system, the Firmware Upgrade Utility automates the transferring of the firmware modules, in the correct module order.